SiBurgmaier/SiBurgmaier/README.md

 - 👋 Hi, I’m @SiBurgmaier
-- 👀 I’m interested in technology, gym, football ...
+- 👀 I’m interested in technology and sports
-- 🌱 I’m currently learning with leetcode and try to get into the communication between PCs
+- 👾 I’m currently studying at DHBW Ravensburg and working at HENSOLDT
 - 📫 How to reach me silasburgmaier@gmx.de

 <!---